Three Tips To Becoming a Productive Artist and Getting Things Done

-The starting point for becoming an efficient and productive artist is having the right knowledge.
-The more you know and learn, the less you will fumble and falter.
+The starting point for becoming a productive artist is knowledge.
+The more you know and learn, the less you fumble and falter.

 Knowledge comes in pieces.
-Most new artists will make mistakes and be far less efficient at the beginning of their education rather than in the middle or at the end.
-This is why having a clear and foundational education is crucial to becoming an efficient artist.
+New artists will be far less efficient at the beginning of their education compared to the middle or the end.
+This is why having a clear, foundational education is crucial to becoming a productive artist.

-If you try to teach yourself, the time it will take for you to reach your goals will be much longer than if a teacher were to come alongside you and guide you to where you want to be.
+If you try to teach yourself, it will take much longer to reach your goals than if a teacher guides you to where you want to be.

-Mistakes are a part of learning, but wandering aimlessly with no direction through your education is the least productive way to make art.
-You may learn some things, but you’ll mostly just waste time faltering with things a teacher could have explained quickly.
+Mistakes are a part of learning, but wandering aimlessly through your education is the least productive way to make art.
+You may learn some things, but you’ll mostly waste time faltering with things a qualified teacher could explain quickly.

-The first step to becoming a productive, efficient artist is to ensure that you gain the right knowledge to move forward with confidence.
+The first step to becoming a productive artist is to ensure that you gain the right knowledge to move forward with confidence.

 Intent is another important part of becoming a productive artist.
-Having intent and making a game plan for your artwork will determine how efficient you will be.
+Intent and making a game plan for your artwork help you to be a productive artist.

-If you jump into a painting with no idea of where you want to go with the piece and no plan, you will end up having to figure it out while you work.
-As the painting progresses, you will take steps that you, in the process, realize are not right, and you will have to back out of them.
+If you start a painting with no idea of where you want to go and no plan, you end up having to figure it out as you work.
+As the painting progresses, you take steps, in the process, you realize are not right, and you have to back out of them.

-Corrective work in the drawing and painting process piles up quickly.
+Corrective work in the painting process piles up quickly.
 Having intentions right from the beginning solves the problem.

-Working at the right pace for yourself and not rushing will streamline your process.
-Now being patient doesn’t mean being slow.
-It simply means that you are intentional as you work, placing everything correctly, to the best of your ability, the first time around.
+Working at the right pace for yourself and not rushing streamlines your process.
+Being patient means you are intentional as you work, doing everything to the best of your ability the first time.

 [Move] at a pace that allows you to do what you need to do correctly.